 - DAYS 2 through 5: EAT 725 calories per day, with this breakdown: 9% protein (16 grams), 44% fat (35 grams), and 47% carbohydrates (85 grams).

-KETO VERSIONS OF THE FMD
+KETOGENIC VERSIONS OF THE FMD

-One variation which has been gaining a little steam in the keto community is a low-carb version of the FMD.
-I tried this myself and found it to be way too low in carbs and high in fat to be palatable.
+One variation which has been gaining a little traction in the keto community is a low-carb version of the FMD.
+I tried this myself and found it to be too low in carbs and high in fat to be palatable.
 It’s so low in carbs that it’s lacking the plant nutrients that Longo feels are necessary.
 I’d rather just fast on water, than struggle to find foods that fit these parameters…. the only way I could make it work was to pour a pitcher of cream in my coffee.
 So I wasn’t fond of this version.
 But hard core keto dieters might not have a problem with it:

 - PROTEIN: 16G (64 CAL)